odoo/documentation/content/applications/finance/accounting/reporting/data_inalterability.rst

 To download the data inalterability check report, go to :menuselection:`Accounting --> Configuration --> Settings --> Reporting` and click on :guilabel:`Download the Data Inalterability Check Report`.

-The report's first section is an overview of all your journals and their configuration.
-Under the inalterability check column, you can see whether or not a journal's entries are locked with a hash (V) or not (X).
-The coverage column tells you when a journal's entries started being locked.
+The report's first section is an overview of all journal sequence prefixes containing hashed entries.
+In the "Restricted" column, you can see whether or not a journal has the :guilabel:`Secure Posted Invoices with Hash` option (V) activated or not (X).
+The "Check" column tells you whether all entries are correctly hashed or not.

 .. image:: data_inalterability/journal-overview.png
    :align: center
    :alt: Configuration report for two journals

-The second section gives you the result of the data consistency check for each hashed journal.
+The second section gives you a more detailed result of the data consistency check for each hashed journal sequence prefix.
 You can view the first hashed entry and its corresponding hash and the last hashed entry and its corresponding hash.